-a) The Open University offers different types of qualification which have different study rules and rules for counting module credit.
-Please refer to the relevant section (Section I for undergraduate qualifications and Section J for postgraduate qualifications) for the type of qualification which applies to you.
+a) The Open University offers different types of qualification that have different study rules and rules for counting module credit.
+Please refer to the relevant section for the type of qualification that applies to you (Section I for undergraduate qualifications and Section J for postgraduate qualifications).

-Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2024 Date for review: March 2025